Skip to content

 # Test PostgreSQL connection (built-in)

-kubectl exec -n netapp-connector -it statefulset/neodb -- pg_isready -U postgres
+kubectl exec -n netapp-neo -it statefulset/neo-postgres -- pg_isready -U postgres

 Test PostgreSQL Connection (if built-in PostgreSQL is enabled)